 I believe in eliminating duplication of work whenever possible.
 Therefore, I think it’s silly when a procedure requires you to document information on a red sticker or tag that is also on a Nonconforming Material Record (NCR).
 Every NCR must have traceability to the physical product, and marking the number of the NCR on the red sticker or tag is a simple way to accomplish this. (i.e., NCR # 32).

-If you have a barcoding system, you eliminate the possibility of misreading an NCR number but it’s overkill.
+If you have a barcoding system, you eliminate the possibility of misreading an NCR number, but it’s overkill.
 Another silly requirement is to attach a hard copy of the nonconforming material record to the box containing the nonconforming product.
 Every time you revise the NCR, you won’t remove the original and attach a new copy to the box.
-Furthermore, many auditors just look for a box of product in the quarantine area that is missing a hard copy of the nonconforming material record.
+Furthermore, many auditors just look for a box of products in the quarantine area that is missing a hard copy of the nonconforming material record.

-My preference is to have red stickers or tags placed on nonconforming product at the location it is found and then placed into a red bin.
+My preference is to have red stickers or tags placed on a nonconforming product at the location it is found and then placed into a red bin.
 At least once a day, or whenever you perform a “line clearance”, I recommend that the contents of the red bins are moved to a centralized location for nonconformities.

-At that location, there should be a log and a computer to either print out a new NCR, or to enter information into an electronic record.
+At that location, there should be a log and a computer to either print out a new NCR or to enter information into an electronic record.
 This centralized location should be visible to the production manager or the quality manager from their desk.
 The person delivering the nonconformity should complete the next entry in the log and record the number on the sticker or tag.
 Then, the NCR should be completed with the required information.
-The NCR then should be delivered to the manager’s desk in a red bin.
+The NCR should then be delivered to the manager’s desk in a red bin.

-Some people argue that you need a large area to store nonconforming product in the warehouse–in case you have a large quantity of nonconforming product.
+Some people argue that you need a large area to store the nonconforming product in the warehouse–in case you have a large quantity of nonconforming product.
 I disagree.
 If you have a great deal of nonconforming material (i.e., your red bins are filling rapidly), then you need to stop production and get the situation resolved immediately.
 This is why you have a CAPA process.